UT-VisionMotionDecision/PLDAPS/README.md

 ## Creating a `pldaps` class:
-Typical use of the pldaps contructor includes the following inputs [^inputs]:
+Typical use of the pldaps contructor includes the following inputs*:
     1. Subject identifier
     2. Experiment setup function
     3. Settings struct containing changes to defaultParameters (e.g. to add/change values from your 'rigPrefs' to be applied only on this particular run)

-The order of inputs is somewhat flexible[^inputOrd], but the only officially supported order is as follows:
+The order of inputs is somewhat flexible**, but the only officially supported order is as follows:
 ```Matlab
 	p = pldaps( 'subject', setupFunction, settingsStruct )
 ```

-• [subject] must be a string input.
+- [subject] must be a string input.
-• [setupFunction] can be either a string of the function name, or a function handle (i.e. @fxn ).
+- [setupFunction] can be either a string of the function name, or a function handle (i.e. @fxn ).
-(...using a function handle here allows tab completion, which is nice)
+	- ...using a function handle here allows tab completion, which is nice
-• [settingsStruct] must be a structure.
+- [settingsStruct] must be a structure.
 Fieldnames [within their respective param struct hierarchies] matching those in defaultParameters will be replaced with the value in settingsStruct.
-(e.g. toggle the overlay state for this run by creating `settingsStruct.display.useOverlay = 1`.
-Note: you need not build every field of the .display struct into this; fieldnames will be matched/updated piecewise)
+	- e.g. toggle the overlay state for this run by creating `settingsStruct.display.useOverlay = 1`.
+Note: you need not build every field of the .display struct into this; fieldnames will be matched/updated piecewise

-• [condsCell]: a fourth input of a cell struct of parameters for each trial can also be accepted.
+- [condsCell]: a fourth input of a cell struct of parameters for each trial can also be accepted.
 This input should only really be used for debugging purposes, as trial specific parameters are better dealt with inside your setupFunction (when setting up p.conditions{})

-[^inputs]: all inputs are _technically_ optional, but PLDAPS won't do much without them.
+`p` now exists as a PLDAPS class in the workspace, but the experiment hasn't started yet, and the provided experiment function has not been called yet.

-[^inputOrd]:In most—but not all—cases PLDAPS will still be able to parse disordered inputs, but lets not leave things to chance when we don't have to.)
+(__*__ all inputs are _technically_ optional, but PLDAPS won't do much without them.)

-__`p`__ now exists as a PLDAPS class in the workspace, but the experiment hasn't started yet, and the provided experiment function has not been called yet.
+(__**__ In most—but not all—cases PLDAPS will still be able to parse disordered inputs, but lets not leave things to chance when we don't have to.)

 ## Running pldaps
 ###pldaps.run